ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 - For a wider range of features, use [IPFS Kubo as a command-line tool](../reference/kubo/cli.md).

-### Interact with IPFS without code

-The IPFS Desktop implementation is a desktop-based application that bundles an IPFS node, file manager, peer manager, and content explorer together.
-No need to touch the terminal or use code.
-Just [install Desktop](../install/ipfs-desktop.md) and quickly access the network.

 ### Develop applications

 #### Language agnostic

+If you'd like to use IPFS over standard HTTP, you havve several options:

+- If you simply want to retrieve data, use the [Lassie client HTTP API](https://github.com/filecoin-project/lassie/#http-api).

+- You can control an IPFS Kubo node using HTTP via the [Kubo RPC API](../reference/kubo/rpc.md), with the same range of functionality available via the [Kubo CLI](../reference/kubo/cli.md).
+There are multiple [RPC API clients in multiple languages](../reference/kubo-rpc-cli.md) to choose from.

+- For an implementation and runtime agnostic HTTP interface, use an [IPFS gateway](./reference/http/gateway.md).

 #### Go

 Looking for to add IPFS functionality to your Go application?
 Try these implementations:

-- To quickly retrieve data with minimal complexity and overhead, use the [Lassie client](https://github.com/filecoin-project/lassie/), which provides a [Golang library](https://github.com/filecoin-project/lassie/#golang-library) that you can use in your applications, in addition to other features.
+- To quickly retrieve data with minimal complexity and overhead, use the [Lassie client Golang library](https://github.com/filecoin-project/lassie/#golang-library) in your applications.

 - For more complicated applications requiring the full range of IPFS functionality, use Kubo or Boxo.